Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 1. Disable the *Apply from default* toggle to be able to modify the predefined email sending per event settings.
     The email sending per event settings are unlocked.

-2. Disable or enable the desired event toggle to deactivate or activate email notification when a event occurs.
+2. Disable or enable the desired event toggle to deactivate or activate email notification for the desired events.

 3. Click the [SAVE] button.
     A confirmation message is displayed.
 The email sending settings have been saved.